 I love to try new recipes, even new recipes for dishes I have loved for years.
 Most people don’t like to try out new recipes on dinner guests, but it is my favorite time to do it!
 These beef gyros are one of the recipes I tried out on guests.
 And it was a big hit with everyone.
 In fact it was so good I even had it again the next night for dinner and I typically don’t like leftovers!

 I used flank steak for my meat and mixed it up with some pumpkin pie spice, onion, lemon juice, olive oil, garlic and fresh parsley as well as some salt and pepper.
 While that was sitting for a few minutes I made the Tazazki Sauce which is a combination of cucumber, tomato, lemon juice and some greek yogurt.
 It is so yummy and tastes amazing on top of the meat.

-Gyro meat is traditionally cooked on a spit but since I don’t have one of those I cooked it in my cast iron pan!
+Gyro meat is traditionally cooked on a spit.
+But since I don’t have one, I cooked it in my cast iron pan!
 I piled the meat and the tzaziki sauce on top of a piece of naan bread.
 I am mixing cultures (Naan is traditionally Indian) here but it is what I had.
 Traditionally a gyro is served on pita bread but I really like the thickness of the naan bread.
-I bought it frozen at Trader Joes but you could also make your own using this recipe.
+You can buy it at your local grocery store, or you can make your own homemade naan bread.
 It’s easy to do.